It changes the way you do everything else!

 I remind you, as I do with all students: the yoga

 practice is yours.
-I simply provide a framework of
+I simply provide a framework.
+It's my

-poses.
-It is my hope that you will seek the level of
+hope that you'll seek the level of challenge that feels

 Out beyond the ideas of what's right and wrong is a field...I will meet you there.